smikhalevski/roqueform/README.md

 `useField` doesn't trigger a re-render of the enclosing component.
 Navigate to [Field observability](#field-observability) section for more details.

-When the parent field is updated using `dispatchValue`, all of the affected derived fields also receive an update:
+When the parent field is updated using `setValue`, all of the affected derived fields also receive an update:

 ```ts
 const field = useField({ foo: 'bar' });